mykle1/Hello-Lucy/README.md

         }
 ```

-You have to add one of these for every page your create
+You have to add one of these for every page your create.
+Change the page numbers!

 At about line 116 in the new MMM-voice.js file you'll need to add your sentence.
 In this case:
 ```